FROM JEKYLL TO PELICAN

 I use uv to manage the Python environment and install the dependencies.
 Running uv pip compile pyproject.toml -o requirements.txt

-file that can be used by CF Pages to install the dependencies.
+file that Cloudflare Pages can use to install the necessary packages.

 ==Word==